cs-uob/COMS10013/docs/materials.md

 ### Week 22, Monday 28 March: Normal Distributions

+_UCU members will be on strike in Week 22, but the unit is planned to go ahead as normal including attendance taking and attendance hurdles.
+Possibly there will be fewer TAs and staff around to support you, but the material remains examinable._

   * [Video: Normal Distribution](https://web.microsoftstream.com/video/75de5128-517b-483c-9415-b647dacce6f5?channelId=ae255b3b-663f-464a-9397-15a3f59c16b6) (51 minutes) [slides](https://uob.sharepoint.com/:b:/r/teams/UnitTeams-COMS10013-2021-22-TB-2-A/Class%20Materials/statistics/Normal%20Distribution.pdf)

 This content is all in one video, so feel free to use the "pause" button or drag the time slider if you want to watch it in several segments.
 I imagine that different students might want to split up how they watch it in different ways, depending on how much they know about the topic already.